-Arie Luyendyk Jr. Says 'The Bachelor' Doesn't Help People Find Love
+Arie Called Out 'The Bachelor' For Barely Helping People Find Love

 A little skeptical of whether or not The Bachelor process even really works?
 Well, it turns out you have every right to be.
 Even former star of the show Arie Luyendyk Jr. says The Bachelor doesn't help people find love.
 “It’s such a difficult — I hate to call it process — but it is a difficult show,” the race car driver shared during a June 10 appearance on the Couple Things With Shawn and Andrew podcast.
 "And that’s probably why you find that a lot of people don’t make it is because it’s just so taxing emotionally.”